riy/degraph/documentation.md

 #### Simple Constraints On Slicings ####

-Thes following specifies that with the slicing 'part' the slice 'check' may depend on any of 'configuration', 'graph' or 'model'.
+Thes following specifies that with the slicing 'part' the slice 'check' may depend on any of the slices 'configuration', 'graph' or 'model'.
 The slice 'configuration' may depend on any of 'graph' and 'model' but not on 'check' and so on.
 Or to put it differently: Dependencies from left to right are ok, from right to left aren't.
 This kind of constraint is usefull for slicings specifying business modules, where you want to enforce some ordering.

     classpath.forType("part").allow("check", "configuration", "graph", "model")